ChristianHaider/CoViD19UI/README.md

 ## Data

-For gathering data , I use [VisualWorks](http://www.cincomsmalltalk.com/main/products/visualworks/), since it is my home environment with all my tools.
+For gathering data, I use [VisualWorks](http://www.cincomsmalltalk.com/main/products/visualworks/), since it is my home environment with all my tools.
 Besides, I think that it is one of the most productive development environments available on this planet.

 The 3 data files (confirmed, deaths and recovered) are downloaded and combined into series of datapoints, each with the 3 attributes confirmed, deaths and recovered.
 The result is a list of all countries or states with its data series.
 This list is then written as JSON to a file which I copy manually into the GitHub directory and onto the server where the amber app sits (I am working on automating this).